jshook/simple-startup/README.md

 ## Script Execution

 The current working directory will be set to the parent directory of the .startup component scripts directory before it is executed.
-For example, if you have $PROJDIR/.startup/scriptfoo, then before scriptfoo is run, the current working directory will be set to $PROJDIR.
+For example, if you have $PROJECT_DIRECTORY/.startup/scriptfoo, then before scriptfoo is run, the current working directory will be set to $PROJECT_DIRECTORY.

 For integration purposes, the following environment variables will be set: